sbercloud-terraform/terraform-provider-sbercloud/examples/vpc/elb/README.md

 - number of seconds to wait for a probe reply: 5 seconds
 - number of allowed ping failures before changing the backend host status to "unhealth": 3

-Finally, it adds both ECS into the backend servers group with the following attributes:
+Finally, it adds all ECS into the backend servers group with the following attributes:
 - backend protocol port: 80

 ### Notes